SerNet/verinice-veo-web-documentation/en/roadmap/index.md

 <!-- © 2026 The Project Contributors - see AUTHORS.txt -->
 # Roadmap

-As of February 22, 2026 - Subject to change!
+As of March 16, 2026 - Subject to change!

 The features listed in the roadmap are in various stages of development:
 - <Badge type="info">Test</Badge> Release imminent (subject to successful testing).